 The Deh Cho Bridgenear Fort Providence, Northwest Territories is the first permanent structure across the Mackenzie River.
-The prime contractor is Ruskin Construction Ltd., with Infinity Engineering Group as the design engineer and Associated Engineering as the project manager.

 Canada’s largest river has now been spanned.